Union Street Inn

 Where Union Street Inn Sits in Nantucket's Accommodation Tier

-The editorial angle most relevant to a property like Union Street Inn is not the room product but the dining question it forces guests to answer.
+The editorial angle most relevant to a property like Union Street Inn is the dining question it raises for guests.
 Inn-format properties in this price tier on Nantucket do not typically operate full-service restaurants.
 That means guests are routing themselves into the town dining scene for most meals, which is, for the right visitor, the actual point.

 Nantucket's restaurant concentration in and around the historic district is dense relative to the island's size.
 The dining options within walking distance of Union Street include everything from raw bars and fish shacks operating on seasonal schedules to more formal New England seafood-forward rooms that price against the island's overall premium positioning.
 For guests staying at smaller inn-format properties, the ability to walk to dinner rather than arrange transport is a practical advantage that larger resort properties further from town, including The Wauwinet on the island's remote north shore, cannot match.